jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
 Due to HomeKit app limitations, the maximum services for a single accessory is 100.
 Over this value the HomeKit app will no longer respond.
 Services used in this UPC TV Box accessory are:
-1. Information service
+1. Information service (Name, model, serial number of the accessory)
-2. Television service
+2. Television service (for controlling the TV accessory)
-3. Speaker service
+3. Speaker service (for the controlling the TV accessory volume)
 4. Input service.
-The inputs for the Input service utilise one service per input (TV channel).
+The input (TV channels) utilise one service per input.
 The maximum possible channels (inputs) are thus 97.
 However, the more services you have, the slower the plugin might be.
 So I have limited the inputs to maximum 50.

 ## Configuration